 The Gallery 4 presents

-"Echoroad" opens Saturday, March 7th 2015 and runs through Saturday, March 28th 2015 at The Gallery 4 (206 S. Highland Ave., Shadyside, 412-363-5050).
-The opening reception will take place Saturday, March 7th 2015 from 7-11PM and will be opened to the general public with complimentary refreshments and hors d'oeuvres provided by The Gallery 4.
+"Gamine" opens Saturday, July 11th 2015 (Opening Reception will take place the following Saturday, July 11th) and runs through Saturday, June 25th 2015 at The Gallery 4 (206 S. Highland Ave., Shadyside, 15206 412-363-5050).
+The Opening Reception will take place Saturday, July 11th 2015 from 7pm - 11pm and will be opened to the general public with complimentary cocktails and refreshments provided by The Gallery 4.
 The Gallery 4 is open Tuesday through Saturday 1- 8PM .

-Minnis, on “Echoroad” -
+Vassar on “Gamine” -

 The Gallery 4 is committed to redefining the nature of a conventional gallery.
 We feature works from a variety of national artists and local talent.
 We also carry a variety of limited edition toys and clothing.
 Fine art should be within the reach of everyone, and at The Gallery 4 we are making this a reality.